artemean/jekyll-compass-template/README.md

 I used and tested this template with
 * Ruby  1.9.3
 * Ruby DevKit for 1.9
+* jekyll 2.1.1

 Install compass by running `gem install compass` in terminal.

-Install jekyll: `gem install jekyll`.
+Install jekyll: `gem install jekyll -v "=2.1.1"`.
+_The latest (2.5.3) version of jekyll was unstable on windows 7 so I had to install an earlier one._

 Install jekyll-compass: `gem install jekyll-compass`.